jrawbits/VE-Installer/Makefile.md

    <dt>runtime</dt><dd>Copies non-package modules into the runtime -
       the startup scripts will locate ve-lib to complete the local installation.</dd>
+   <dt>module-list</dt><dd>Analyzes the source tree and identifies all
+      the modules in each package, and what models they are used in</dd>
    <dt>installer or installer-bin</dt><dd>Builds a binary installer
       for the development machine architecture (typically Windows)</dd>
    <dt>installer-src</dt><dd>Buils a source installer that will work